 Remember that DMT is a controlled substance?
 Well the Dutch government immediately pounced on the church founders because they were using Iowaska in their ceremonies.
+The government knew what is Iowaska and what is in it.
 The founders fought it in court and won.
 The court determined that the drug is part of the church member’s religious freedom and did not constitute a grave danger to public health.

 The Popularity of Iowaska

 More and more people are asking what is Iowaska.
 Iowaska is becoming very popular in the United States, especially amongst backpackers and the Tech Industry.
 The tech guru Tim Ferriss (author of the Four Hour Work Week) told the New Yorker magazine:

 “Ayahuasca is like having a cup of coffee here (San Francisco),” he said.
 “I have to avoid people at parties because I don’t want to listen to their latest three-hour saga of kaleidoscopic colors.”